 If you are not able to complete these membership requirements and wish to extend your prospective membership you must contact the Membership Officer to discuss.

-The Club meets on the 1st and 3rd Monday of the month (or as programmed) at Apex House, 3 Gollan Street.
+The Club meets as programmed at Apex House, 3 Gollan Street.
 Proceedings get underway at 7:30pm.

 We have guest speakers often and media presentations.
 These meetings offer a great chance to extend your contact with Club members and meet new friends.
 Bush walking can be a strenuous pastime.